Board of Directors

 Dr. Susan Jeffords joined the University of Washington Bothell in September of 2007 as Vice Chancellor for Academic Affairs.
 Jeffords has led delegations abroad in community-university strategic partnerships and was appointed by the UW president as the Chair of the International Task Force in 1995, which resulted in a university-wide report on the UW’s international expertise and current activities.
 Jeffords has written and taught broadly in the area of American popular culture, with a particular emphasis on Hollywood film, the Vietnam War, and feminism.
 She is particularly committed to increasing opportunities for more diverse and underrepresented communities to participate actively in higher education, including expanding opportunities for international engagement.

-Marty Kooistra has been CEO of Habitat for Humanity’s Seattle/South King County affiliate since 2008.
+Marty Kooistra is the current Executive Director of Housing Development Consortium and he started this role in December 2013.
+Prior to that, Marty Kooistra was the CEO of Habitat for Humanity’s Seattle/South King County affiliate since 2008.
 Under his leadership, the affiliate has aligned its strategies and outcomes around neighborhood revitalization.
 To this end, the affiliate’s programs directly target sustainability (at the family, neighborhood and environmental levels), community and global engagement, and the essential role of affordable homeownership in a robust local housing continuum.

 Prior to joining the Seattle/South King County Habitat affiliate, Marty held several leadership positions with Habitat for Humanity’s international headquarters (HFHI).
 As regional director, he established standards for accelerated asset recovery and oversaw the Native Peoples Initiative.
 As vice president of post-Katrina collaborations & strategic partnerships, he convened two powerful Gulf recovery coalitions involving Enterprise Community Partners, Enterprise Corporation of the Delta, HFHI, LISC, NeighborWorks, RALLY, Tulane University, and World Vision.
 Marty also served as HFHI’s director of construction & environmental resources and senior director of global program design & implementation and was appointed to HFHI’s enterprise strategic planning leadership team.

-Marty currently serves as president of the board of directors of the Housing Development Consortium of Seattle-King County, secretary of the board of directors of Habitat for Humanity Washington State, and is a member of the board of directors of Global Washington.
-He serves on the Seattle housing levy oversight committee; the state legislative committee of the Washington Low Income Housing Alliance; the community service committee of Seattle Rotary; the new market tax credit advisory committee of Global Green; and the affiliate enhancement committee of Habitat’s U.S. Council.
+Marty serves on the Seattle housing levy oversight committee; the state legislative committee of the Washington Low Income Housing Alliance; the community service committee of Seattle Rotary; the new market tax credit advisory committee of Global Green; and the affiliate enhancement committee of Habitat’s U.S. Council.
 Past service positions include: Federal Home Loan Bank advisory council; Lifecycle Building Challenge judge; Iowa Human Services coordinating board; Siouxland diaconal conference; JFA NW Iowa board of directors; and Sioux Empire homeless coalition.

 Social Technologist and Co-Chairman, NComputing Inc.